December 7th (film): Development and censorship

 In October 1942, despite objections from Donovan and others, Navy Undersecretary James Forrestall invited Lowell Mellett, head of the Bureau of Motion Pictures in the Office of War Information (OWI) to review an early rough cut of December 7th.
 Mellett recommended against release of the film, arguing that such an important factual event should not be presented as what was largely a work of fiction.
 Toland, however, continued to film scenes staged at the studio lot, augmented by special effects work.
 The film was completed by February 1943, when it underwent a second round of review in Washington, with Ford present.
 The military officers reviewing the film and Navy Secretary Knox all recommended substantial cuts to the film, based on the film's length, the "philosophical" nature of the prologue and epilogue, and some factual inaccuracies.

 Ford and Toland began revising the completed film in March 1943.
 In consultation with screenwriter James McGuinness and editor Robert Parrish, Toland and Ford eliminated the fictional prologue and epilogue and made some adjustments to the depiction of the attack and its immediate aftermath, resulting by May in the 32 minute version.
 Even so, Mellett and others continued to object to wide release of the film.
 By June, though, Ford and Donovan arranged for this version to be viewed by selected military and civilian workers with security clearance.
 A bit later, Ford was able to obtain permission for a special viewing of the film by members of the Motion Picture Academy in order to make it eligible for an Oscar nomination like the one given to The Battle of Midway.
 The original 82 minute version was placed with the National Archives, and it was finally released some fifty years after the Japanese attack.

 Awards

-Oscar at the 16th Academy Awards in 1944 for Best Documentary Short Subject.
+The short version of December 7 received an Oscar at the 16th Academy Awards in 1944 for Best Documentary Short Subject.
 The other nominated documentaries were: Children of Mars, Plan for Destruction, Swedes in America, To the People of the United States, Tomorrow We Fly, and Youth in Crisis.